Epidemiology, Biostatistics, Occupational Health and Public Health

 The Department comprises a large number of faculty members who hold ranked appointments in addition to over 57 associate members with primary appointments in other McGill Departments, 44 adjunct and faculty lecturers and 8 professors emeriti.
 Over 200 graduate students are enrolled in our programs in Epidemiology (MSc and PhD), Biostatistics (MSc and PhD), Occupational Health (MSc Applied) and Public Health (MScPH and the Medical Residency Program in Public Health and Preventive Medicine).

 Our professors conduct a wide range of research within the department and are recognized as international leaders and experts in their respective fields.

 Purvis Hall, located across from the beautiful Mount Royal on the downtown Montreal campus of McGill University, is the home of the Department.
-However, faculty can be found at many other locations on campus, including McGill teaching hospitals and in public health partner organizations.
+However, faculty are located at many other locations on campus as well as McGill teaching hospitals and in public health partner organizations.